ServiceStack/servicestack.net/MyApp/_posts/2023-09-12_building-typechat-coffeeshop-modelling.md

 export type OptionQuantity = 'no' | 'light' | 'regular' | 'extra' | number;
 ```

-Come back at the end of this week for Part 2 which we'll cover the different options and challenges to use this schema to create a
+Check back-in at the end of this week for Part 2 which we'll cover the different options and challenges to use this schema to create a
 functional Voice Command Activated Order System for our CoffeeShop comparing the results of using different Transcribing and LLM Providers.